Joey Jones

-Joseph Patrick Jones (born 4 March 1955) is a Welsh former international football full-back who most notably played for Liverpool, with whom he won two European Cups.
+Joseph Patrick Jones (4 March 1955 – 22 July 2025) was a Welsh footballer who played as a full-back.

+Jones most notably played for Liverpool, with whom he won two European Cups.
+He is also known for his long association with Wrexham, playing for the club in three separate stints, and was involved in the coaching set-up on-and-off from the early 1990s, including a brief spell as caretaker manager in 2001.
+Internationally, he represented Wales on 72 occasions from 1975 to 1986.

 Club career

 Wrexham

-Jones was born in Llandudno, and joined Wrexham in 1971.
+Jones was born in Llandudno on 4 March 1955, and joined Wrexham in 1971.
 He made his debut at the age of 17 in a Welsh Cup tie against local rivals Chester City; Wrexham lost 1–0.
 He did, however, win the Welsh Cup with the club in 1975, when they beat Cardiff City in the final.
 Jones established himself as a right-back and helped Wrexham to the quarter-finals of the FA Cup in 1974, the first time the club had reached that stage.

 Liverpool

 Jones left Wrexham to join his boyhood heroes, Liverpool (he had a Liverbird tattoo, which he later had removed for medical reasons, on his forearm), when Bob Paisley paid £110,000 for his services in July 1975.
 He made his debut on 16 August in a 2–0 league defeat to Queens Park Rangers at Loftus Road.
 He missed out on a league championship medal in 1975–76, as he did not play enough matches to qualify.

-In 1977 left back Jones was part of the treble-chasing Liverpool team which won the League championship and reached the finals of the FA Cup and European Cup.
-Jones scored his first goal for the club on 9 November 1976 in the 5–1 league thrashing of Leicester City at Anfield.
+In 1977, Jones was part of the treble-chasing Liverpool team which won the League championship and European Cup and reached the FA Cup Final.
+Jones scored his first goal for the club on 9 November 1976 in the 5–1 league win against Leicester City at Anfield.
 The treble, unprecedented in English football, was not forthcoming.
 Liverpool lost 2–1 in the FA Cup final at Wembley to Manchester United, though Jones supplied the accurate long pass for Jimmy Case to score Liverpool's goal.
 However, Jones became the first Welshman to receive a European Cup winners medal when Liverpool won their first European Cup in Rome four days later, defeating Borussia Mönchengladbach 3–1.
 A memorable banner was unfurled by Liverpool supporters at the European Cup final in Rome which said "Joey Ate The Frogs Legs, Made The Swiss Roll, Now He's Munching Gladbach".

 Jones was in and out of the side the following year, with the renaissance of Tommy Smith and the emergence of young Scottish defender Alan Hansen severely reducing his first team opportunities.
 He left in the summer of 1978 after exactly 100 appearances, in which he scored 3 goals.

 Return to Wrexham

-He returned to Wrexham in 1978 for £210,000, a record that stood as Wrexham's record signing until the £300,000 signing of Ollie Palmer in January 2022.
+Jones returned to Wrexham in 1978 for £210,000, a record that stood as Wrexham's record signing, until the £300,000 signing of Ollie Palmer in January 2022.